Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get list of CVEs affecting the account,' specifying the verb and resource.
-It differentiates from sibling tools like vulnerability__get_cve (singular) and vulnerability__get_cve_systems (systems for a specific CVE), making it distinct.
+The description clearly states 'Get list of CVEs affecting the account' with a specific verb and resource.
+It indicates an overview of vulnerabilities across the entire system inventory, which distinguishes it from sibling tools like vulnerability__get_cve (single CVE details) and vulnerability__get_cve_systems (systems per CVE).
+However, it does not explicitly differentiate from siblings, so it's not a 5.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.